3liz/lizmap-documentation/source/install/linux.rst

    cp profiles.ini.php.dist profiles.ini.php
    cd ../../..

-In case you want to enable the demo repositories, just add to ``localconfig.ini.php`` the following:
+In case you want to enable the demo repositories, just add to :file:`localconfig.ini.php` the following:

 .. code-block:: bash